yenbuilds/my-operating-principles/README.md

 I stand behind the ideas and outcomes presented here regardless of the tools used.

 VERY IMPORTANT!
 These ideas are not set in stone.
 Whenever new ideas hit or if I come into the posession of new knowledge, it may invalidate some of all of the below.
-Nothing is held sacred!
+Nothing here is held sacred!
+It's a living, breathing set of principles that can morph with me.

 ### Inspirational (Identity, Framing, Worldview)
 - [Power and Ethics of Naming](yenbuilds-inspirational-power-and-ethics-of-naming.md)